New Features of NTAG21x NFC Tags

 - Faster Speed and Wider Reading Range

-The NTAG21x Series includes NTAG210, NTAG212, NTAG213, NTAG215 and NTAG216.
+The NTAG21x Series includes NTAG210, NTAG212, NTAG213, NTAG215, NTAG216, and newer NTAG210μ and NTAG213 TT.
 The last digit indicates the usable memory of the chip (the higher the number, the bigger the memory), in addition to some minor features.

 This is definitely one of the most interesting features, because discourages any attempts to fake NXP chip passing off as real ones, and providing security about the authenticity of the integrated circuits.
 That means also the warranty of the unique UID of each NFC chip built.